NandiniMummaneni/Fashion-MNIST/README.md

 The project is divided into two main tasks, each highlighting a specific aspect of machine learning:

 Task 1: **Fashion-MNIST Image Display**
-Loads the Fashion-MNIST dataset (training and validation images).
-Normalizes pixel values from 0–255 to 0–1 for TensorFlow compatibility.
-Adds channel dimension and converts the data into TensorFlow datasets.
-Uses a custom function to display the first three images in grayscale, side by side.
+In this task, we focused on **understanding and visualizing the Fashion-MNIST dataset**, which consists of grayscale images of clothing items such as shirts, shoes, and bags.
+We started by loading the dataset using TensorFlow and splitting it into training and validation sets.
+The pixel values were normalized from 0–255 to a 0–1 range to ensure compatibility with neural network inputs.
+We also added an additional channel dimension to the images, preparing them for TensorFlow operations.
+A **custom show_data() function** was implemented to display images in a visually appealing format.
+Using this function, the first three images from the validation set were displayed in grayscale, side by side, without axes.
+This task helped in gaining an intuitive understanding of the dataset and its structure before feeding it into a model.

+**Output:** A horizontal display of three sample Fashion-MNIST images, providing grayscale visualization of the types of clothing items present in the dataset.

 Task 2: **Training Curves Visualization**
-Simulates training progress over 10 epochs.
-Generates decreasing loss values and increasing accuracy values to mimic model learning.
-Plots both metrics on a single graph using dual y-axes.
-Saves the graph as a PNG image to track model performance visually.

-**⚙️ Technologies Used:**
+The second task focused on **simulating and visualizing model training progress**.
+Instead of training a full CNN, we generated sample training metrics to demonstrate how loss decreases and accuracy increases as a model learns.
+Over 10 epochs, loss values were simulated to decrease from 0.8 to 0.12, while accuracy values were set to increase from 72% to 97%.
+We created a **dual-axis plot** where the left y-axis represented loss (red line) and the right y-axis represented accuracy (blue line).
+This allowed both metrics to be visualized simultaneously on a single graph, providing a clear picture of how the model’s performance changes over time.
+The plot was saved as a PNG file in the Outputs/ folder for easy reference.

+**Output:** A single graph showing simulated training progress, demonstrating the typical trends of a learning model and reinforcing the importance of monitoring both loss and accuracy during training.

 **TensorFlow** – for dataset handling and preprocessing **NumPy, Matplotlib** – for data manipulation and visualization